 This brings us to the second core principle: Conversations are had with people.
 Sounds obvious, but remember, facts don’t influence people.
 Influence has to do with stories, relationships, and how information is emotionally tagged.
 People have egos and self-esteem needs.
 They care about image and status.
 They often will not support a decision if they do not feel their position has been heard and taken into account.

 There is a social dynamic to this as well, and this is represented in next principle: Do not influence alone.
-Also: Focus on relationships.
+Also: Focus on the relationships.
 Don’t treat negotiations as two-party affairs.
 Whoever the D is, the ultimate decision maker, they will make the decision in question in some context or milieu, a “decision environment” composed of certain information and other key players or stakeholders.

 Influence then is a team sport.
 We are so used to functioning as teams for so many aspects of our work that it’s a bit surprising we still so often try to influence without help.
 This is misstep.
 The very process of creating an influence map prevents this.
 The point of influence mapping is to discover who should be having conversations with whom (and in what order!) to have the optimal effect.